charliemaiors/charliemaiors.github.io/_posts/mobile-app-ci.md

 end

 ```
 The above ``Fastfile`` define a release process for Android alpha, beta and production stages, instead for iOS you can define just the Testflight and release lanes.
+The above process could be easily integrated with also the screenshot part but the ``Ionic`` plugin does not allow to run tests; to run tests you have to rely on other plugins for interaction with shell, and use ``ionic cli`` to run them.
+The integration with Gitlab CI is pretty easy, but in order to build and release the iOS version you have to register a ``gitlab-runner`` which runs on macOS (you can use a hosting service like [xCloud](https://xcloud.me/))

 ```yaml
 image: cmaiorano/ionic-builder